Many county workflows in Tennessee still turn on identifying the correct district or local health office first. Seen in 1 county pages.

 Tennessee's main wrinkle is the split between contract-county routing and TDEC contacts plus the inspection-letter path that often matters before replacement or buyer decisions.
 Final design, permit timing, and approval still need local verification.

 Tennessee quote conversations get more real once you know whether the parcel runs through a contract county or TDEC contact and whether a repair permit or inspection letter is already in the file.
-If you already know the state and job type, you can move straight into the short quote request flow.
+If the local file is still thin, go back to the narrower workflow page instead of jumping into quote mode too early.

 Official sources for Tennessee